 an annotation

-The annotation section contains a short description, an evaluation of each source, and whether the information from that particular source is relevant to the particular topic and examines the quality of the work.
+The annotation section contains a short description, an evaluation of each source, and whether the information from that particular source is relevant to the particular topic.
+It should inform the reader of the source's relevance, accuracy, and quality.